 Why should this matter to you?

-You need to you have testing options.
+You need to have testing options.
 Making decisions based on outdated data could jeopardize your future.
 Each test has its own unique characteristics and you can choose the one that’s best for you.
 Scroll down the page for registration details on the ACT test!

 Canada’s unique, once a year US College Expo exclusively featuring American Colleges and Universities!
 Meet US College Representatives, Explore US College Options, Understand all aspects of the US Admissions process, from selection, application, financing and student athlete considerations.US COLLEGE EXPO CANADA

 The SAT and SAT Subject Tests are designed to assess your academic readiness for college.
-These exams provide a path to opportunities, financial support, and scholarships, in a way thats fair to all students.
+These exams provide a path to opportunities, financial support, and scholarships, in a way that’s fair to all students.
 The SAT and SAT Subject Tests keep pace with what colleges are looking for today, measuring the skills required for success in the 21st century.
-Click the link below for more details:

 The ACT is an achievement test, measuring what a student has learned in school.
 The SAT is more of an aptitude test, testing reasoning and verbal abilities.
 The ACT has up to 5 components: English, Mathematics, Reading, Science, and an optional Writing Test.

 The College Board introduced a new version of the SAT in 2005, with a mandatory writing test.
 ACT continues to offer its well-established test, plus an optional writing test.
 You take the ACT Writing Test only if required or requested by the college(s) you’re applying to.

 The SAT penalizes you for wrong answers, so guessing is discouraged.
 The ACT is scored based on the number of correct answers with no penalty for guessing.